Syllabus

 New Work

 “New Work” must fit one of your three career categories.
-For example: if your career goal is Animation and your three categories are Storyboards, Backgrounds & Character Design, then you may not submit jewelry you made in your metals class.
+For example: if your career goal is Animation and your three categories are Storyboards, Backgrounds & Character Design, you may not submit jewelry you made in your metals class.
 “New Work” must be work for Your Portfolio to make it possible to start your career.

 Points